Not registered? Sign up now

 Under 4s can enjoy creative, sensory play in the Story Station.
-Step inside and be whisked away to a world of stories together.
 Explore seven of your favourite books, with the help of sensory boxes full of texture, sound and colour.
 Curl up and share a story together in our Snug or experience a new book through multi-sensory play.
-This is the perfect area to enjoy play with your little one and you will want to return again and again.
+Take the train from Story Station with the return of our handcrafted, wooden train set.

 Shh!
 Shelby has a plan...he always has a plan.

-Join intrepid story catcher Shelby S. Shrimpton for a journey through movement, sound and collecting!
-Using interactive performances and storytelling, a bird-loving Shelby will safely guide the whole family up mountains and over stormy seas before heading home for tea.
+Join intrepid Story Catcher Shelby S. Shrimpton for a ginormous journey through movement, sound and collecting, inspired by Chris Haughton's book Shh!
+We Have a Plan.
+Using interactive performances and storytelling, bird-loving Shelby will safely guide the whole family up mountains and over stormy seas before heading home for tea.

 Tip-toe slowly..tip-toe slowly...one...two...three...GO!

-This space is perfect for a dinner event, reception or presentation.
+This enchanting space is perfect for a dinner event, reception or presentation.